You've just accepted the CTO role. The job is real. The pressure is real. Here's what actually matters in the first 90 days.

 Identify the three highest-impact technical decisions (Days 35–45)

 Not ten.
 Not a roadmap.
-Three decisions that, if made well, cascade across the organisation.
+Three decisions that, if made well, cascade across the organization.

 Examples: